If Texas’ lesser-known second largest city only invokes thoughts of The Alamo, think again.

 Here are just a few of the reasons San Antonio will appeal to anyone looking beyond The Alamo.

 San Antonio knows how to celebrate.
 The city’s annual calendar is loaded with events and festivals that celebrate culture, music, food and wine, the arts, and much more.
-From highlights like The San Antonio Fiesta to the contemporary arts festival The Luminaria, there’s a plethora of exciting events to enjoy throughout the year.
+From highlights like The San Antonio Fiesta to the contemporary arts festival The Luminaria, there are a plethora of exciting events to enjoy throughout the year.

 Wine and Dine